abidanBrito/sensor-tech/README.md

 *   \[x] PCB Design.

 ## DOCUMENTATION
-It can be found in the form of a PDF file for each and every Sprint, accordingly.
-Those of previous Sprints may and do, in fact, contain errors (schematics, pins, etc.).
-Please, refer to the [technical documentation](Technical_Documentation.pdf) (spanish).
+Please, refer to the [technical documentation](Technical_Documentation.pdf) (spanish) if you have any doubts about the system.
+It can be found in the form of a PDF file, which goes over everything you need to get you up and running, from schematics and pins to dependencies and sensor calibration.

 ## ACKNOWLEDGEMENTS
 I would like to express my sincere gratitude to my teacher **Mª Asunción Pérez Pascual** for her invaluable support, feedback and encouragement throughout the development of this project, and to **Universitat Politècnica de València** for providing us with both the knowledge and the tools needed to complete it.